maelstromapp/maelstrom/docs/gitbook/appendix/project_yaml_ref.md

         type: bind
         # Whether volume is read only.
 Default = false
         readonly: false
+      # add more volumes using a list
+      - source: /some/other/path
+        target: /otherpath
     # Expose ports from container to host
     # Probably only useful during local development (e.g. for debugger ports)
     # Note that if you statically bind a port here and maxinstances > 1